SimplySecurity/SimplyEmail/README.md

 - Checks if SMTP server will respond other than 250
 - If the server is suitable, checks for 250 codes
 - Outputs a (.txt) file with verified emails.

-Provide SimpleEmail the (-verify) Flag to enable this feature!

 ```
 ============================================================